Digital Eye Strain in Toronto

 If you’re reading on your digital device, increase the font size to minimize squinting.
 Contrast and colour tones should also be set to maximize your comfort.

-The levels of light both in the room around you and on your device can prevent digital eye strain.
 Turn down your screen’s brightness to match the lighting levels of your surroundings.
 If the light from the room or windows is reflected in your screen, the glare can also contribute to eye strain.

 Anti-glare screens are available for your device’s display, and glasses with an anti-reflective coating can help.